-You and/or your family members may decline coverage during your initial enrollment period.
+You may decline coverage during your initial enrollment period.
 To do so, you must submit a completed qualifying waiver provided by your school before your school's required deadline.
-You and/or your family members may enroll in this plan later if you qualify under the Special Enrollment Rules below.
+You may enroll in this plan later if you qualify under the Special Enrollment Rules below.